nextflow-io/nextflow/docs/awscloud.rst

 5 - Make sure the container image includes the `AWS CLI tool <https://aws.amazon.com/cli>`_ i.e. ``aws``.
 Alternatively, it can also be installed in a custom AMI image.
 See the note below for details.

+6 - If you require the `jobRoleArn` to manage S3 access, specify that value by using `aws.jobRoleArn` in the pipeline configuration.

 An example ``nextflow.config`` file is shown below::

     process.executor = 'awsbatch'